rorybyrne/codeline/README.md

 ## Commands

-Commands are implemented as Python plugins, built using a rich API for interacting with the source code around the command.
+Commands are implemented as Python plugins.
+The SDK for building commands is found in `codeline/sdk`.

 ### Commit
-This allows you to automatically commit a "hunk" of code below a certain line.
+This command allows you to automatically commit a "hunk" of code.

 Example usage:
 ```